Pricing Plans

 Teacher expertise and credentials

-Before opening the theater, I was a teacher with Orange County Public Schools for 13 years.
-I taught at Wheatley Elementary, Robinswood Middle School, and started the theater programs at Howard Middle School, Ocoee High School and Wekiva High School.
-While at Howard Middle School, I was named Teacher of the Year, and also served as the coordinator of the City of Orlando’s Afterschool All-Stars Program.
+I was a teacher in the public school system for 13 years.
+I have taught at elementary, middle, and high school levels.
+I was named Teacher of the Year, and also served as the coordinator of the City Afterschool All-Stars Program.

 I graduated from the University of Central Florida with a Bachelor’s Degree in Elementary Education, with an added certification in Drama (6-12).

-I left teaching to open the Breakthrough Theatre, which is in its thirteenth season.
-I am the proud father of two wonderful children (both married), a proud grandfather of two, owner of a cats, and I love traveling (especially to NYC), reading, music, history, and theater.
+I currently own a community theatre, which is in its sixteenth season.
+I am the proud father of two wonderful children (both married), a proud grandfather of four, owner of 2 cats, and I love traveling (especially to NYC), reading, music, history, and theater.

 Reviews